Richie Rich (character)

-Richard "Richie" $ Rich Jr. (often stylized as Ri¢hie Ri¢h) is a fictional character in the Harvey Comics universe.
-He debuted in Little Dot #1, cover-dated September 1953, and was created by Alfred Harvey and Warren Kremer.
+Richie Rich Jr. (often stylized as Ri¢hie Ri¢h) is a fictional character in the Harvey Comics universe.
+He debuted in the comic book Little Dot #1, cover-dated September 1953, and was created by Alfred Harvey with artists Warren Kremer and/or Steve Muffatti.
 Dubbed "the poor little rich boy", Richie is the only child of fantastically wealthy parents and is the world's richest kid.
 He is so rich, his middle name is a dollar sign, $.

 During Harvey Comics' heyday from 1950 to 1982, Richie was the publisher's most popular character, eventually starring in over 50 separate titles, including the long-running comics Richie Rich, Richie Rich Millions, Richie Rich Dollars and Cents, and Richie Rich Success Stories.

 In 2011, Ape Entertainment began publishing a new licensed Richie Rich comic book series, taking the character in a very different, action-oriented, direction.

 Publication history

-Although created in 1953, Richie didn't have his own title until 1960.
+Although created in 1953, Richie did not have his own title until 1960.
 Once he did, however, he quickly became Harvey's most popular character, eventually starring in over fifty separate titles.
 The flagship, Richie Rich, ran 254 issues from 1960 to 1991 (with a hiatus from 1982 to 1986), followed by a second volume that ran an additional 28 issues from 1991 to 1994.

 Other long-running titles were Richie Rich Millions (113 issues from 1961 to 1982), Richie Rich Dollars and Cents (109 issues from 1963 to 1982), and Richie Rich Success Stories (105 issues from 1964 to 1982).

 In 1972, Harvey realized that Richie was its most lucrative character, and introduced five new Richie Rich titles: Richie Rich Bank Book, Richie Rich Diamonds, Richie Rich Jackpots, Richie Rich Money World and Richie Rich Riches.
 By the mid-1970s, says historian Mark Arnold, "Richie was starring in 32 different titles every 60 days...
 Certainly Richie was the most successful feature in American comic books in the 1970s."

 Harvey ceased publishing in 1982, but started up again in 1986 under new ownership; this hiatus resulted in the cancelation of many titles.
 Richie (along with many of the Harvey characters) has been published only sporadically since 1994.

 Writers for the Richie Rich comic books and syndicated comic strip included Sid Jacobson, Lennie Herman, Stan Kay, and Ralph Newman.
 Richie Rich's most famous illustrator is Warren Kremer.
 Other illustrators included Ernie Colón, Sid Couchey, Dom Sileo, Ben Brown, Steve Muffatti, and Joe Dennett.